Why Most Presentation Training Fails (And What Actually Works) [2026]

 About Mary Beth Hazeldine

-After 24 years in corporate banking at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank, Mary Beth now trains executives to communicate with impact.
-Her clients have raised over £250 million using her 3Ps methodology (Proposition, Presentation, Personality).
+After 25 years in corporate banking at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank, Mary Beth now trains executives to communicate with impact.
 She’s particularly focused on helping leaders integrate AI tools like Copilot into their workflow — creating better presentations in less time.
 She runs Winning Presentations and is launching the AI-Powered Executive Presentations course on Maven in January 2026.